solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 To multiply an `m×n matrix` by an `n×p matrix`, the `n`s must be the same, and the **RESULT** is an `m×p matrix`.
 ![image](https://user-images.githubusercontent.com/14041622/38667056-0763bae4-3e73-11e8-88d4-7fc89cce8880.png)

-## `Matrix Transformation`
-> It's a subset of `Linear transformation`, just with `higher dimension rules` & `multiple points graph` multiplying together.

-**YOU BREAK `THE RULE` IN TO DIFFERENT UNIT VECTORS i, j, k...
-AND BREAK THE GRAPH INTO DIFFERENT POINTS, AND APPLY EACH i, j, k RULES TO EACH POINT.**

 ### Example: 3x2 Matrix with 2x2 Matrix
 ![image](https://user-images.githubusercontent.com/14041622/38701147-bb7e535c-3ecf-11e8-8fe4-bf5582950785.png)